We may receive compensation when you click on links to products from our partners.

 Once you’ve started to think about paths that might be well-suited to you, you need to narrow down your options.
 You might be juggling several ideas that sound great, but if you want the perfect career then you need to make sure you’re actually pursuing the perfect career.
 In other words, you need to weigh up your options in terms of pros and cons.
 Perhaps you’re caring, so you feel pulled towards careers in both healthcare and teaching.

 However, you have to think about more than your personality traits.
 Perhaps you lack a strong stomach or you’re not prepared to study for several years to be qualified for a healthcare career.
 Alternatively, perhaps you’re not prepared for the demands of being a teacher.
 You need to think about your skills and personality traits.
-The goal is to find a job which satisfies enough criteria in both of those categories.
+The goal is to find a job that satisfies enough criteria in both of those categories.
 The better the job fit, the more likely you are to beat the competition.

 The next step is to start networking.
 Forget the idea that you’ll always be at a disadvantage because there are so many potential candidates out there with connections in the industry.
 Yes, knowing people in the right places can be very beneficial, but the rest of it is down to you.
 If you’re better than another potential candidate then it doesn’t matter who they know.
 Moreover, it’s never too late to form your own connections.
 You just need to know who to reach in order to have a shot at acquiring the position which interests you.